Kenya

 National Industrial Training Levy (NITA) contributions

 All employers are required to pay to the Directorate of Industrial Training a monthly levy of KES 50 per employee.
-The only exemption is for employers remitting the tourism levy.
+The only exemption from NITA is new employers who registered their business after 23 December 2019 and have less than 100 employees.
+Such employers are exempted for a period of 12 months from the date of registration.

 Railway Development Levy (RDL)

-The Finance Act, 2023 reduced the RDL rate applicable on imports into Kenya from 2% to 1.5%.
+The Tax Laws (Amendment) Act (TLAA), 2024 has increased the RDL rate applicable on imports into Kenya from 1.5% to 2%.

 Import Declaration Fee (IDF)